telerik/blazor-docs/knowledge-base/grid-dynamically-adjusting-column-header-styles.md

 title: Adjust Grid Column Header Styles Dynamically
 description: Learn how to dynamically change the style of a column header cell in a Telerik Blazor Grid based on condition.
 type: how-to
-page_title: How to Dynamically Style Column Header Cell in a Telerik Blazor Grid
+page_title: How to Style Column Header Cells Dynamically in a Telerik Blazor Grid
 slug: grid-dynamically-adjusting-column-header-styles
 tags: grid, blazor, headerclass
 res_type: kb